-A student visa is issued primarily for the purpose of study.
-If there are issues preventing you from engaging in your studies then you should seek support from the University, starting with the Student Hub.
-If you are not able to actively engage in your programme of study, the University cannot continue to sponsor your student visa.
+A Student visa is issued primarily for the purpose of study.
+If there are issues preventing you from engaging in your studies, then you should seek support from the University, starting with the Student Hub.
+If you are not able to actively engage in your programme of study, the University cannot continue to sponsor your Student visa.
 If you need to remain in the UK for reasons other than study, you will need to apply for a different immigration permission, and should consult a registered immigration adviser or immigration solicitor outside the University.
-To discuss this with an immigration adviser in the University please email immigration@mmu.ac.uk
+To discuss this with an immigration adviser in the University, please email immigration@mmu.ac.uk

-To resume your studies you would need to show the University that you have valid leave that permits you to study in the UK.
+To resume your studies, you would need to show the University that you have valid leave that permits you to study in the UK.

-A full list of OISC-regulated immigration advisers can be found by visiting: home.oisc.gov.uk/adviser\finder/finder. aspx mmu.ac.uk/studentpregnancy
+A full list of immigration advisers who are regulated by the Office of the Immigration Services Commissioner (OISC) can be found by visiting: home.oisc.gov.uk/adviser_finder/finder.aspx